History of Noam Chomsky in Timeline

 1980: Faurisson Affair

-In 1980, Chomsky defended Robert Faurisson's right to freedom of speech, leading to widespread condemnation and accusations of Holocaust denial against Chomsky himself.
+In 1980, Chomsky defended Robert Faurisson's right to freedom of speech, leading to accusations of Holocaust denial and damaging his career, especially in France, after his plea for Faurisson's freedom of speech was published as the preface to Faurisson's book.

 1984: American Psychological Association Award

-In 1984, Chomsky received the American Psychological Association Award for Distinguished Contributions to Psychology.
+In 1984, Noam Chomsky received the American Psychological Association Award for Distinguished Contributions to Psychology.

-In 1985, during the Nicaraguan Contra War, Chomsky traveled to Managua to meet with workers' organizations and refugees of the conflict, giving public lectures on politics and linguistics.
+In 1985, Chomsky traveled to Managua during the Nicaraguan Contra War to meet with workers' organizations and refugees, giving public lectures on politics and linguistics.

 1987: NCTE George Orwell Award

-In 1987, Chomsky received the NCTE George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.
+In 1987, Noam Chomsky won the NCTE George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.

-1987: Publication of On Power and Ideology: The Managua Lectures
+1987: Published On Power and Ideology: The Managua Lectures

-In February 1988, Saul Landau wrote for The Washington Post that Chomsky's insights are excluded from the policy debate and that his relentless prose and rationalist anarchism reflect a justified frustration.
+In February 1988, Saul Landau wrote for The Washington Post that it is unhealthy that Chomsky's insights are excluded from policy debates, despite his relentless prose and rationalist anarchism.

 1988: Massey Lectures